-\ April 2006
+April 2006

-Appointed to the Extension Education Committee, Supervisor Molinaro requested that the topic of youth in governance be placed on all future meeting agendas for discussion.
+Appointed to the Extension Education Committee, Supervisor Molinaro requested that the topic of Youth In Governance be placed on all future meeting agendas for discussion.
+Extension having already designed and implemented "Youth In Governance" programs in other counties in Wisconsin, this committee was the optimal committee to begin this process.